virtUOS/edusharing-opencast-importer/README.md

 5. Create folder structure in Edu-Sharing user workspace (a folder for every Opencast series)
 6. Create a node/children for every episode (Alfresco API)
 7. Update metadata for all nodes/childrens
+8. Update thumbnails/preview images for episodes nodes/children
-8. Set permissions for all nodes/childrens to public
+9. Set permissions for all nodes/childrens to public

 ## Develop